vennbury/lessons/python/basics/basics/primitives.md

 # Python Basics

+## Learning outcomes

+- Able to run Python Shell in CLI and VS Code
+- Describe what variables are and how to use them
+- Explain strings and how to declare them
+- Learn to use f-strings
+- Learn about string slicing
+- Describe different number types that Python supports
+- Be able to name some common Python operators

 ## How to Run Python Programs

 There are two ways you will write Python code in this course: via Python shell (initially and for simple tasks) and via VS Code (most of the time).
 In this section, we'll explain how to use both ways.